gerteck/custom-views/docs/index.md

 ## Introduction

-Custom Views Library is a lightweight JavaScript library for managing dynamic content views based on data attributes.
+Custom Views Library is a lightweight JavaScript library for managing both static and dynamic content views using data attributes.

-Custom Views allows you to define placeholder elements in your HTML and dynamically populate them with content based on configuration.
+It allows you to define static placeholders in your HTML while dynamically populating or toggling content based on configuration and state, providing a flexible way to manage content that can change based on user interactions, preferences, or URL parameters.

+### Why Use Custom Views?

+The concept behind Custom Views is very simple — showing or hiding elements, or swapping content based on state, can be done with just plain JavaScript manipulating the DOM.
+However, this library provides several benefits that make it more robust, maintainable, and scalable:

+* **Config-driven:** Define all your view states and content externally in JSON instead of hardcoding logic in JS.
+* **Placeholder-based:** Use intuitive `data-` attributes to mark dynamic content slots directly in your HTML.
+* **State management:** Built-in support for mutually exclusive placeholders or toggleable views, without writing extra JS logic.
+* **Modularity:** Easily integrate into existing projects with minimal footprint, no dependencies required.
+* **Consistency:** Standardized way to manage dynamic content, reducing the risk of bugs and repetitive code.
+* **Use-case flexibility:** Ideal for A/B testing, regional customization, user preference-based content, and multi-tenant applications.

+In short, while a few lines of JavaScript could achieve similar effects, Custom Views provides structure, scalability, and convenience, making it suitable for projects that need maintainable and dynamic content management.

 ### Basic Usage
 1. Define placeholders and toggles in HTML